 Tips and tricks to make an amazing Saba no misoni at home

-Seeing as this is one of the most popular washoku dishes to make at home, there are a lot of tips and tricks to share!
+Saba no misoni is easy to make and one of the most popular washoku (Japanese style) home dishes.
+Because of this, there are a lot of tips and tricks to share!

 Use ginger and spring onion

 Even after washing, blueback fish (青魚) such as mackerel can still have quite a strong flavour.

 This characteristic is balanced by using fragrant ingredients such as fresh ginger and spring onion.
 This will make your mackerel flavourful yet delicate in taste!

 As for the size, I recommend cutting the spring onions into 5cm (2 inch) pieces and the ginger into 1mm thick slices.

 When we simmer delicate fish, we often use a Japanese cooking tool called an "otoshibuta" or "drop lid".
 Not only does this prevent the surface from drying out, but it ensures even cooking and stops the fish from moving too much, therefore also preventing breakage.